Carreau/ipython-wiki/IPEP-27:-Contents-Service.md

 2. `type="file"`, file is UTF-8 text
     - `content` will be the text of the file as a string
     - `format="text"`
+    - `mimetype="mime/type"` will be the mime-type of the file (text/plain if unknown)
 3. `type="file"`, file is binary
     - `content` will be the base64-encoded content of the file as a string
     - `format="base64"`
+    - `mimetype="mime/type"` will be the mime-type of the file (application/octet-stream if unknown)
 4. `type="notebook"`
     - `content` will be the JSON structure of the file (dict)
     - `format="json"`